augury-finance/core/README.md

 Migrator functionality has been removed.
 Augury Finance cannot migrate your funds.

-For your protection, fees introduced in the Strategies have limits.
-The starting deposit fee is 4% and there are no withdrawal fees (0%).
+The starting deposit fee on most of our pools (except OMEN/OMEN-USDC) is 4% and there are no withdrawal fees (0%).

 The `emergencyWithdraw()` method on `MasterAugur` has been included so that you can call this directly through the Mainnet.
 For details on this, please visit our Gitbook!